Rodis-Infrastructure/Azalea-Archive/README.md

 category/channel configuration does not apply to moderation infraction logging):

 * `interactionUsage` - Triggered when an interaction is used, whether it is a command, button, modal, or select menu.
-* `memberKick` - Triggered when a member is kicked from the guild.
-* `memberBan` - Triggered when a member is banned from the guild.
-* `memberUnban` - Triggered when a member is unbanned from the guild.
+* `infractions` - Triggered when a user is given an infraction.

 ```toml
 [logging]